OffchainLabs/nitro/docs/inside-arbitrum-nitro/inside_arbitrum_nitro.md

 People and contracts put messages into the inbox.
 The chain reads the messages one at a time, and processes each one.
 This updates the state of the chain and produces some outputs.

 If you want an Arbitrum chain to process a transaction for you, you need to put that transaction into the chain’s inbox.
-Then the chain will see your transaction, execute it, and produce some outputs: a transaction receipt, and any withdrawals that your transaction did.
+Then the chain will see your transaction, execute it, and produce some outputs: a transaction receipt, and any withdrawals that your transaction initiated.

 Execution is deterministic -- which means that the chain’s behavior is uniquely determined by the contents of its inbox.
 Because of this, the result of your transaction is knowable as soon as your transaction has been put in the inbox.
 Any Arbitrum node will be able to tell you the result.
 (And you can run an Arbitrum node yourself if you want.)